 In 2019, The Salvation Army Old Orchard Beach Camp Meetings were in full swing, but Benji Sawyer was drunk again.

 The Salvation Army’s Pier ministry was happening nearby where Benji frequently prayed with people and found encouragement.
-On that night, he pushed his bike to the nearby stage, where he met Commissioner G. Lorraine Bamford, the wife of Commissioner William A. Bamford, the territorial commander.
+On that night, he pushed his bike to the nearby stage, where he met Commissioner G. Lorraine Bamford, a Salvation Army leader of the Eastern Territory.
 She noticed the dried blood from Benji’s gash and tried to make conversation.

 “He was just there, listening,” Commissioner Lorraine recalls.
 “I was here, and he was there, and I turned around and there he was.
 I went over and talked to him and asked him if he needed anything.
 I’m open to talking to whomever, and God placed him there.”